Fund for Albany Med

 In the United States, more than 13,000 children under the age of 21 are diagnosed with cancer every year.
 But the survival rate continues to improve, averaging over 80 percent – thanks to increasingly specialized treatments, leading-edge expertise, and ground-breaking research.

-The Melodies Center for Childhood Cancer and Blood Disorders at the Bernard & Millie Duker Children’s Hospital at Albany Med is leading the way.
+The Melodies Center for Childhood Cancer and Blood Disorders at the Bernard & Millie Duker Children’s Hospital at Albany Medical Center is leading the way.
 We are the only provider of care for children and teens with cancer and blood disorders in the 25 counties we serve.
 Treating more than 1,400 children and their families annually, The Melodies Center is a regional health care resource, offering highly specialized and effective care to the children of our region.

 Albany Med Scholars Program